hpreston/workshops/netdevops-devenv/README.md

 1. Once the nodes are available, use `virl generate ansible` to create the default inventory file.  *This command can take a long time to complete*

 1. Once complete, open the file `default_inventory.yaml`.
 See how the file is organized into the "core / dist / access" as expected.

-This is driven by an extension included in the VIRL topology file (`topology.virl`).
+1. This is driven by an extension included in the VIRL topology file (`topology.virl`).
 If you are building topologies to work with Ansible, you can simply include this key to organize into groups.

     ```xml
     <!--- EXAMPLE --->
     <entry key="ansible_group" type="String">distribution</entry>
     ```

+1. Open the `topology.virl` file and look at how the simulation is described in the XML doc.
+How would you add an additional access switch?

 1. Run the included Ansible playbook, `network_deploy.yaml` against the topology.